 There are 2 types of urostomy:

 Standard or conventional urostomy.
-The surgeon removes a piece of the small intestine and uses it to connect the ureters and the outside of the abdomen.
-The urine then flows through this new path, called an ileal conduit, and out through the stoma.
-It is collected by an external pouch.
+This is also called an incontinent diversion.
+The surgeon uses a piece of your small intestine to connect the ureters to the outside of your body instead of the bladder.
+The urine then flows out through the stoma, where a pouch collects it.

 Continent urostomy.
-This procedure is the same as the standard urostomy, except the surgeon creates a pouch to hold urine.
-The pouch has valves on each end to keep the urine from flowing back into the kidneys and leaking through the stoma.
-You then insert a catheter several times a day into the stoma to drain the urine.
-There are several types of continent urostomies based on which part of the bowel the pouch is made from.
+This procedure is the same as a standard urostomy, except the surgeon creates a pouch inside your body to hold the urine.
+It is designed to keep urine from flowing backward to the kidneys or leaking out through the stoma.
+You empty this pouch several times each day using a small tube called a catheter.

 What should I expect during surgery?

 You will have general anesthesia before the surgery.
 Anesthesia is medicine that keeps you from feeling pain.
 The surgeon makes a small cut, called an incision, in the lower abdomen.
 Then they remove a piece of the small intestine and use it to connect the kidneys to the outside of the body instead of to the bladder.

 Surgery takes 3 to 5 hours.
 It can include the following risks: